ericfzhu/reading-gist/README.md

 ## Usage

-This project requires your Notion workspace to be a database, and contain a column called `Name` for the title of the book and a column called `Progress` for the current percentage progress in the book.
+This repo requires a database page on Notion that contains a column called `Name` for the book title and a column called `Progress` for the current percentage progress in the book.

-### Background

-If you're wondering why this project seems oddly manual, that's due to the fact that Goodreads is no longer issuing new API tokens and I wanted a way to showcase what I'm currently reading. 😔

-### Reading list

-You can check out my full reading list on Notion [here](https://ericfzhu.notion.site/12896e3b2c4141ca83ed2993432f9750?v=b37d0e3251974a59ae40bb7b84d2cc71)!